Contact Heather Sullivan

 The objective of the MMNS Herbarium is to serve as reference for agency resource managers, and to document the flora of the state.
 Thus, the herbarium is an identification resource and repository for voucher specimens collected from agency surveys and research projects.
 From these projects, surveys, and activities, the herbarium has a good representation of species occurring in many habitats in the state, particularly bogs, savannas, and prairies.

-Voucher specimens for three of the four endangered or threatened species are housed within the collection: Isoetes louisianensis, Apios priceana, and Lindera melissifolia.
+Voucher specimens for the four endangered or threatened species are housed within the collection: Isoetes louisianensis, Apios priceana, Lindera melissifolia, and Schwalbea americana.
 Notable collections included in the herbarium are: Allen Moore's floristic survey of the Noxubee Crest Natural Area; Cary Norquist's collections from Mississippi coastal savannahs and Old River Wildlife Management Area; Charles Bryson's sedge specimens from throughout the state; Chris Havran and John Allen Smith's work from the Homochitto National Forest; Daniel Carraway's collections from Tallahala Wildlife Management Area; David Morgan's floristic survey of Jones County; Lucas Majure's floristic survey of the Chunky River; P.K.
-Murphy's survey of the Grand Gulf Site; as well as statewide collections from John MacDonald, Ken Rogers, J.B.
+Murphy's survey of the Grand Gulf Site; the Stoneville Weed Science Laboratory Herbaria; as well as statewide collections from John MacDonald, Ken Rogers, J.B.
 Wiseman, Ken Gordon, Ron Wieland, Louis C. Temple, and Sidney McDaniel.

 Additionally, the MMNS Herbarium has been closely tied with the Mississippi Natural Heritage Program (MNHP), and is the primary repository for rare or endangered plant specimens collected during surveys.
-Currently the herbarium houses over 300 voucher specimens for the 486 plant species tracked by MNHP.
+Currently the herbarium houses many voucher specimens for the 586 plant species tracked by MNHP.

 Links of Interest